Report: Seahawks rookie Jaxon Smith-Njigba having surgery to repair wrist injury

 Dee Eskridge, Seattle’s first pick in the 2021 draft taken in the second round, has been expected to fill a key role.
 But he was suspended for the first six games of the regular season earlier this month for violating the league’s personal conduct policy.

-And Cade Johnson, who played substantially at the end of last season, has remained in concussion protocol following an injury suffered in the first preseason game against Minnesota on Aug.
+Cade Johnson, who played substantially at the end of last season, has remained in concussion protocol following an injury suffered in the first preseason game against Minnesota on Aug.
 19.

+And Cody Thompson, who has seemed in line for a roster spot, hurt his shoulder when making a 32-yard catch Saturday night, according to Carroll and it’s unclear if that injury is significant.

-Seattle has 13 receivers on its roster: Metcalf, Lockett, Smith-Njigba, Eskridge, Johnson, Dareke Young, Jake Bobo, John Hall, Tyjon Lindsey, Matt Landers, Justin Marshall, Cody Thompson and Easop Winston Jr. Landers and Winston also at out the Dallas game with injuries.
+Seattle has 13 receivers on its roster — Metcalf, Lockett, Smith-Njigba, Eskridge, Johnson, Thompson, Dareke Young, Jake Bobo, John Hall, Tyjon Lindsey, Matt Landers, Justin Marshall and Easop Winston Jr. Landers and Winston also at out the Dallas game with injuries.

 Smith-Njigba had taken part in every training camp practice and the two preseason games after playing just three games last year in his final season at Ohio State due to a hamstring injury.